harusametime/astradb-spark-dockerfile/README.md

 ```

 ### 5. Build the Docker Image
+Run the following command in the root of the repository (i.e., directly under astradb-spark-dockerfile):

 ```shell
 docker build ./ -t astradb-spark
 ```

 ### 6. Run and Access Spark Shell

+Run the following command in the root of the repository (i.e., directly under astradb-spark-dockerfile):

 ```shell